SpaceKrakens/SKON/Spec/SKON v1 Spec.md

 ```

 ## File Format

+The filename extension for SKON files is `.skon`.

 In SKON, a file is implicitly considered to be a map, that means that every value in a SKON file must be a key-value pair.